bbcmicrobit/micropython/docs/devguide/repl.rst

 Determining the port
 --------------------

+Accessing the REPL on the micro:bit will require you to:

+* Determine the communication port identifier for the micro:bit
+* Use a program to establish communication with the device

 The micro:bit will have a port identifier (tty, usb) that can be used by the computer for communicating.
 Before connecting to the micro:bit we must